topcoder-platform/challenge-api/Verification.md

 ## Postman tests
 - import Postman collection and environment in the docs folder to Postman
-- Just run the whole test cases under provided environment.
+- run tests from up to down in order

 ## DynamoDB Verification
 1. Open a new console and run the command `docker exec -ti dynamodb sh` to use `aws-cli`